Coker College Data & Information Overview

 Student Loan Debt

-The student loan default rate at Coker is 4.5%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Coker is 12.8%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Location of Coker College